Application Security Best Practices 2025

 A02:2025 - Cryptographic Failures

 Formerly "Sensitive Data Exposure".
-Weak encryption, hardcoded secrets, cleartext transmission - these mistakes can cost you millions in GDPR fines.
-Data protection isn't just a legal requirement, it's your customers' trust.
+Weak encryption, hardcoded secrets, cleartext transmission.
+These mistakes can cost millions in GDPR fines and destroy customer trust.

 // ❌ Vulnerable - MD5 is not cryptographically secure